Sleep Apnea Symptoms & Your Health

 Discover Treatment Today in Aspen, CO

-If you’ve tried CPAP and notice you aren’t persistently using it because of its inconvenience, bulkiness, or loud noise, then Drs.
-Van Gorden and Steinbach can offer you a smaller, more comfortable solution with an oral appliance.
+If you’ve tried CPAP and notice you aren’t persistently using it because of its inconvenience, bulkiness, or loud noise, then Dr. Van Gorden can offer you a smaller, more comfortable solution with an oral appliance.

 After using an oral appliance for as little as a week, you’ll notice an improvement in your daytime energy, happiness, quality of sleep, and your life.
 Contact Elevate Dental Wellness today.